RascalSoftware/RAT-Docs/source/tutorial/bayes.rst

 This is sufficient to run the algorithm.
 However, you may also want to use information about your parameters in the optimisation.
-All parameters in the **Project** object (parameters, background parameters, scalefactors, bulk in/out, etc.) can be given a prior which will be used in the algorithm.
+All parameters in the **Project** object (parameters, background & resolution parameters, scalefactors, bulk in/out, and domain ratios where applicable) can be given a prior which will be used in the algorithm.
 This prior represents our initial understanding of the parameter.

-The options for prior type are:
+The options for the prior type are:
 - ``"uniform"``: A uniformly distributed prior.
-Represents ignorance about the true value of the parameter.
+Represents no initial knowledge about the true value of the parameter.
 - ``"gaussian"``: A Gaussian (normal) distribution, with given mean and variance.
 Represents that we have reason to believe the true value lies around some value :math:`\mu` with variance :math:`\sigma^2`.
-- ``"jeffreys"``: A Jeffreys' prior, which represents ignorance similarly to uniform, but is also invariant to changes of scale.
+- ``"jeffreys"``: A Jeffreys' prior, which represents ignorance similarly to ``uniform``, but is also invariant to changes of scale.

 For Gaussian priors, :math:`mu` and :math:`sigma` are given to represent the mean and standard deviation of the distribution.